selectiveintellect/vic/philosophy.md

 #The Philosophy of VIC&trade;

-VIC&trade; came about as a result of finding difficulty in writing generic code that would run on any micro-controller of [Microchip's](http://www.microchip.com) PIC&reg; family that were similar in nature, such as any PIC&reg; of the PIC12, PIC16 family or the PIC18 family.
+VIC&trade; originated from finding difficulty in writing generic code that would run on any micro-controller of [Microchip's](http://www.microchip.com) PIC&reg; family that were similar in nature, such as any PIC&reg; of the PIC12, PIC16 family or the PIC18 family.